restubaliantara/scrapper/README.md

 # scrapper

-This application is written with Java, Maven Project. the application is intended to scrap top 100 Mobile Phone on ecommerce
+This application is written with Java 1.8 and Maven. the application is intended to scrap top 100 Mobile Phone on ecommerce

 but there is limit

 1. Scrapping can only 10 products, due to limitation of knowledge for scrapping in web page with lazy load and pagination by using Jsoup

-Please dont forget mvn clean before you run the apps
+# How to Run
+~ mvn clean install
+~ run main
+or

+cd <apps location>
+javac /tokped-scrapper/src/

 Regards